FRC-Team-8745/.github/profile/README.md

 # Welcome!

-We are FRC team 8745!
+We are FRC team 8745, the RoBeagles!
 ---